"For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”

 The women and children who come to us for emergency or long-term support rely on the safety, love and warmth of Joy House and its many services.
 We nourish and nurture them through training, education and spiritual guidance so they can make better lives for themselves — and for their kids.

 The best, most proven way out of poverty is a good education.
-We provide that to at-risk children through Cross Trainers Academy, where students are groomed for success and leadership through more than just academics, but life lessons about morals and character through Christian teaching.
+We provide that to at-risk children through Cross Trainers Academy, where students are groomed for success and leadership through academics and life lessons about morals and character through Christian teaching.